AnotherDaniel/up-trustable-release/EF-TSF_matches.md

   - *TSF*: TA-METHODOLOGIES
   - *Eclipse Development Process*: "3 Requirements"
   - *Evidence*: Eclipse Development Process compliance documentation
-  - *Evidence*: Project lifecycle milestone completion records
+  - *Evidence*: Project lifecycle milestone completion records <- Check this, where are they, what are they?

 ---